nestordemeure/nestordemeure.github.io/content/writing/guides/presentation.md

 Furthermore, it should quickly give you a very clear idea of how long your presentation will take (the first few rehearsals are usually a bit longer due to hesitations) and let you adjust for the talk's requirements.
 As a rule, you *never* want to go over time[^over].

-I personally rehearse between 3 (bare minimum) and 8 (really important) times before giving a talk.
+I personally rehearse between 3 (bare minimum) and 8 (really important presentation) times before giving a talk.
 If you planned things properly, then you will likely be able to just do one rehearsal a day until the presentation's day[^phd].

 For an important presentation, you will want to have other people from your field attend rehearsals or, at least, go over your slides and give you feedback.
 They will often be able to point out weaknesses in your talk that you had become blind to.